dependabot-fixtures/go-modules-private-pseudo-dependency/README.md

 # go-modules-private-pseudo-dependency
-Go modules with a private dependency using pseudo versions
+Go module with a private dependency using pseudo versions